niekvleeuwen/niekvleeuwen/README.md

   <a href="https://www.linkedin.com/in/niekvleeuwen">Linkedin</a>
 </p>

 I am __Niek van Leeuwen__ and I'm studying __Computer Science and Engineering__ at the University of Applied Sciences in Rotterdam.
-I love programming and working on my [side projects](https://niekvanleeuwen.nl/projects/).
+I enjoy programming and working on my [side projects](https://niekvanleeuwen.nl/projects/).

 * 💼 At the moment I am an intern at [PATS Drones](https://pats-drones.com/) <br/>
 * 🔖 Discover my [Curriculum Vitae](https://www.niekvanleeuwen.nl/cv.pdf)<br/>